 Courses are assessed by formal examination, by review or by satisfactory performance of the duly performed certificate (DP) requirements.
-If a course is assessed by formal examination or review, a student may be refused permission (DPR) to present himself/herself for the examination or review if he/she fails to satisfy the Senate that he/she has satisfactorily attended and duly performed the work of the class by the date set in the conditions for the award of a DP certificate.
+If a course is assessed by formal examination or review, students may be refused permission (DPR) to present themselves for the examination or review if they fail to satisfy the Senate that they have satisfactorily attended and duly performed the work of the class by the date set in the conditions for the award of a DP certificate.

-FB6.2 Formal Examination

-Assessment by formal examination may be by means of written and/or oral examination, tutorials, class tests, term papers, notebooks or other course assignments.
-An external examiner is appointed for each course assessed by examination

-FB6.3 Duly Performed (DP) Certificate
+- FB6.2 Formal Examination Assessment by formal examination may be by means of written and/or oral examination, tutorials, class tests, term papers, notebooks or other course assignments.
+An external examiner is appointed for each course assessed by examination. - FB6.3 Duly Performed (DP) Certificate